edgelesssys/constellation/docs/docs/workflows/troubleshooting.md

 :::

-You can use the `upgrade apply` command to change measurements of a running cluster:
+You can use the `apply` command to change measurements of a running cluster:

 1. Modify the `measurements` key in your local `constellation-conf.yaml` to the expected values.
-2. Run `constellation upgrade apply`.
+2. Run `constellation apply`.

-Keep in mind that running `upgrade apply` also applies any version changes from your config to the cluster.
+Keep in mind that running `apply` also applies any version changes from your config to the cluster.

 You can run these commands to learn about the versions currently configured in the cluster: